cavilosa/Publishing-House/README.md

 ## <span style="color:blue"> Routes </span>

 All routes use render_template method to display the information.
-For testing purposes and possible further development, most of the routes are equipped with json object return if the request is of json type.
+For testing purposes and possible further development, most of the routes are equipped with json object returned if the request is of json type.

 ### Landing page
 ____________________________________